0

 DSC02413

-heat oven to 425° F + grease the baking sheet or line with parchment paper
+Preheat oven to 425°F + grease the baking sheet or line with parchment paper (it keeps food from sticking and makes cleanup easier).

 Step 2: Roll Out the Dough